 Standard inlet invert is 1175 mm below the cover and pumped outlet is 700mm below top cover.

 Deep Inverts

-The standard AirFlow inlet invert is 1.0m below top cover level.
 The units being designed to permit visual acceptability with the top flush with the ground, or up to 200 mm above.